 6. Sunflower seeds

-Sunflower seeds are full of nutrients, including magnesium, vitamin B-6, and vitamin E. They also contain the micronutrient selenium, which helps the body and immune system control cell damage.
+Sunflower seeds are nutritious, packed with nutrients like magnesium, vitamin B-6, and vitamin E that help strengthen our bodies.
+They also contain the micronutrient selenium, which helps the body and immune system control cell damage.
 Another common protein bar ingredient, food entrepreneurs should continue to use sunflower seeds to remain competitive with other brands.